Kpalassi Solar Power Station

-Kpalassi Solar Power Station, (also Awandjélo Solar Power Station), is a 42 MW solar power plant, under development in Togo.
-The power station is being developed by the government of Togo, through the Agence Togolaise d’Electrification Rurale et des Energies Renouvelables (AT2ER) (Togolese Agency for Rural Electrification and Renewable Energy), with loans from the World Bank Group and from the West African Development Bank, under the “Scaling Solar” program.
+Kpalassi Solar Power Station (also Awandjélo Solar Power Station) is a 42 MW solar power plant, under development in Togo.
+The power station is being developed by the government of Togo, through the Agence Togolaise d’Electrification Rurale et des Energies Renouvelables (AT2ER) (Togolese Agency for Rural Electrification and Renewable Energy), with loans from the World Bank Group and from the West African Development Bank, under the Scaling Solar program.

 Location

 The power station would be located in Kpalassi Village, near the town of Awandjélo, in the Assoli Prefecture of the Kara Region, in the north of Togo.
 Awandjélo is located approximately 12.5 km south of Kara, the provincial capital.
-This is about 400 km north of Lomé, the national capital and larges city of Togo.
+This is about 400 km north of Lomé, the national capital and largest city of Togo.

 Overview

 The International Finance Corporation (IFC), the "private window" of the World Bank Group, has a program called "Scaling Solar", which encourages and provides financing to sub-Saharan African countries to diversify energy sources by setting up solar generation stations, either by themselves or in public private partnerships (PPPs) with independent power producers (IPPs).
 Togo signed up for the Scaling Solar mechanism in 2019.
 This is one of the first three solar farms under that arrangement.
 The design calls for a capacity of 42 megawatts.